Life Alert Emergency Response

-Life Alert Emergency Response, Inc., known as Life Alert, is a nationwide American device service company, with headquarters in Encino, California, US, which provides services that help elderly people contact emergency services.
+Life Alert Emergency Response, Inc., known as Life Alert, is a nationwide American personal emergency response systems provider, with headquarters in Encino, California, US, which provides services that help elderly people contact emergency services using medical alert, panic button and on-the-go GPS devices.
 The company was founded in 1987.
-The company's system consists of a main unit and a small wireless help button that is worn by the user at all times.
+The company's system offers a variety of medical alert devices including home-based systems as well as mobile systems with GPS that can be used outside of home.
+The small wireless help button is worn by the user at all times, including at night or while bathing.
 Former Surgeon General C. Everett Koop appeared in commercials for Life Alert starting in 1992, stating that he used one.
 He remained a spokesman for the company until his death in 2013.

 Service

-Life Alert's alarm monitor phone device offering includes an answering machine unit with a emergency call button, a call cancel button, an on off switch and a wall plug in, connected to a telephone line and a pendant-shaped device, typically worn on a necklace or a wristband.
-Pressing a button on the pendant contacts a Life Alert call center, and a Life Alert dispatcher then contacts 9-1-1.
-The company requires service contract with a minimum term of three years.
+Life Alert offers solutions for in-home protection and on-the-go safety.
+The devices include a choice of landline or cellular-based main base unit with an emergency call button, a micro voice pendant that has a two-way speaker, a waterproof shower button and a mobile help pendant with GPS.
+Pressing a button on the pendant contacts a Life Alert call center, and a Life Alert dispatcher then contacts appropriate authorities, family, neighbors and other emergency contacts.